jlamarche/ExploreController/README.md

 * Walking backwards in first person mode causes a weird camera jitter
 * Sometimes, the character will be at an angle after a mode switch.
 Haven't figured out how to reliably replicate.

 *UE4 licensees (paid or academic) may use the code written by me for any purposes whatsoever without restriction.
-No claim of ownership is made on the UE4 engine code or default assets, which are owned by Epic, and still subject to the original licensing terms.*
+No claim of ownership is made on the UE4 code or default assets, which are owned by Epic and subject to the original licensing terms.*

 Smooth follow algorithm adapted to C++ from https://www.youtube.com/watch?v=UMcmqsMzcFg